 Ron interrupted.
 “Wait a minute, wait a minute.
 You’re talking about Scott Menasco the football player, the football player who’s a halfback on the Hillcrest varsity, the football player who set the league scoring record?
-That Scott Menasco?”
+Scott Menasco?”

 “I can’t believe it!
 You hooked up with Scott Menasco to study Spanish?
 Today?”

 “Yup.
 We met in Ms. Grimbauer’s classroom after class.
 That’s why I couldn’t walk home with you.
 Then he came home with me and met my mom and we studied together.
 After that we sat outside and just hung around talking and getting to know each other.
-I found out that he’s really nice, and he’s just like us, just older, like sixteen.”
+I found out that he’s really nice, and he’s just like us, just older, sixteen.”

 “So he’s okay getting together with five freshmen?”

 “Sure.
 He’s a real friendly guy, and he loves to swim.
 He said his house is like yours, the backyard is too small for a pool.
 So that’s one of the reasons I figured we could get together with him, Steve, Art, and Larry.
 Something very casual, no big food event or anything like that.
 Maybe people can bring whatever they want to drink.”